code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 We mark it as `protected` because we want that only subclasses can access it.

-## Way 3: Using the "new" keyword in methods
+## Way 3: Use the "new" keyword in methods to hide the base implementation

 Similar to the `virtual` keyword is the `new` keyword, which can be applied to methods.